 Explore all the kid-friendly fun in Ocean City.

-I grew-up in a small beach town on the California coast, so it only took a few moments sitting along the shore of the Chesapeake Bay on the Cape Charles Beach for me to totally fall in love.
+I grew-up in a small beach town on the California coast, so it only took a few moments sitting along the shore of the Chesapeake Bay on the Cape Charles Beach in Virginia for me to totally fall in love.
 My kids, however, fell head-over-heels for the animals at Pfeiffer Riding Stables.
 There are few things that are more relaxing than a trail ride through the forest and along the river, and my kids were entranced as the horses carried them along the trail.

 Of course, any good vacation destination has amazing restaurants.
 While there are not a whole lot of different restaurants to choose from in Cape Charles, I could eat at the restaurants in town for days without ordering the same dish twice.
 We started off our morning at the Cape Charles Coffee House.
 A waffle at the coffee house inside a restored bank that’s over one hundred years old is a great way to begin the day.
 Ending the day watching the sun set over the bay at the Shanty, a seafood restaurant on the Marina, is idyllic – even with the kids.
 While the kids play corn hole next to the restaurant’s porch, mom and dad can enjoy the fried flounder basket or oyster po’ boy sandwich depending upon the season and what’s fresh.

-Explore Nature on Assateague Island
+Explore Nature on Assateague Island and Barrier Islands in Virginia

 Chincoteague is the perfect place to stay when exploring Assateague Island National Seashore and Virginia’s Barrier Islands.
 From the window of our hotel room at the Best Western Plus Chincoteague Island we could see the island’s iconic lighthouse, and we were only a ten minute drive away from the spring pony penning site near the beach.
 Chincoteague Island is convenient because the small town has all the amenities that a traveling family could ever need and yet is right on the doorstep of the mid-Atlantic’s most interesting stretch of natural coastline.